menu icon

 How can I hide the carried up accent yarn on the ends of the project?

 If they are visible, you can always add a border to the project and hide it within the stitches of the border.
-Like by using my crochet envelope border which is designed to help conceal yarn ends.
+Like by using the crochet envelope border which is designed to help conceal yarn ends.

 Can I use chunky yarn for the crochet block stitch?